vechain-labs/uni-v2/README.md

 ## `main` branch

+Specific tweaks:
+- Change Variable names of VEX and Vexchange
+- `CREATE2` hash.
-Change Variable names, CREATE2 hash.
-But “chainId()” OPCODE call remains the same + Compiler option `istanbul` remain the same.
+- `chainId()` OPCODE call remains the same
+- Compiler option `istanbul` remains the same.

-This will NOT enable to be run on VeChain now because the EVM doesn't support it, yet.
+This will **NOT** enable to be run on VeChain now because the EVM doesn't support it, yet.

-But eventually it is the unified set of code that is deployed on VeChain after the EVM support is in place.
+But eventually it is the unified set of code that is deployed on VeChain after the EVM support `istanbul` is in place.

 ## `testnet` and `mainnet` branch
-Based on `tweak` branch.
+Based on `main` branch.

+Specific tweaks:
-Specific tweak: “chainId” tweak (fixed value), for different branches “testnet” and “mainnet”, + Constantinpole change for Istanbul + CREATE2 hash change.
+- `chainId()` tweak (fixed value) for different branches “testnet” and “mainnet”.
+- `istanbul` compiler option change to `constantinpole`.
+- `CREATE2` hash change of respective files.